arif-makhdzir/SelfDrivingCarND-P2-TrafficSignClassifier/README.md

 My architcture is based on Lenet.
 * <b>Why did you believe it would be relevant to the traffic sign application?</b><br>
 The reason I choose this architecture is very simple, it is known to be able to achieve 95%+ accuracy on dataset that is quite similar to the traffic sign; so there was no reason for me to reinvent the whole wheel given the project's requirement of 93%+ on validation set acccuracy.<br>
-* <b>How was the architecture adjusted and why was it adjusted?</b><br>
+* <b>How was the architecture adjusted and why was it adjusted?
+Which parameters were tuned?
-Please refer to answer to question 4 for the answer and discussion to this question
-* <b>Which parameters were tuned?
 How were they adjusted and why?</b><br>
-After changing the network width to suit the traffic sign dataset, I was able to get Lenet up and running quickly.
-My first result was: Training set accuracy: 92% Validation set accuracy 87%
+Please refer to answer to question 4 (section above) for the answer and discussion to this question

 The discrepency of accuracy between the training set and validation set tells me that the model is overfitting.
 So I know need to add regularization, and I had a choice of L1, L2, or dropout.
 I decided to try only dropout, as it is the best practice for deep neural network regularization.
 Please refer to the section on dropout above for detailed discussion on the finetuning I did for dropout.